LOW RATE “DOES NOT” MEAN YOU ARE GETTING THE BEST LOAN

 In reality the borrower would have to spend $10,000 in order to receive $200 of savings each month.
 It’s not until the borrower recuperates the $10,000 that they would experience any true savings.

-If the borrower sold the house prior to the 51st month the loan will have only cost them money, and NEVER saved them anything at all.
+If the borrower sold the house prior to the 51st month the loan will only have cost them money, and NEVER saved them anything at all.

 During that same recuperation time frame, LOAN 1 with the higher rate and zero closing costs, would have a $10,000 advantage and a 50 month runway.

-Given the typical duration of a mortgage loan, you would be better off during LOAN 1 since the likelihood of you refinancing or selling the property in the next 3 – 5 years is very high.
+Given the typical duration of a mortgage loan, you would be better off choosing LOAN 1 since the likelihood of you refinancing or selling the property in the next 3 – 5 years is very high.

 – KEY TAKEAWAY –